Future-House/paper-qa/README.md

 docs.set_client(ChatAnthropic())
 ```

+We also support using [Anyscale](https://docs.anyscale.com/examples/work-with-openai/#call-the-openai-endpoint-with-an-openai-api-key) to utilized hosted open source models.
+To use it, you only need to set your `ANYSCALE_API_KEY` and `ANYSCALE_BASE_URL` environment variables or use an OpenAI client initialized with your `api_key` and `base_url` arguments from Anyscale.

 #### Locally Hosted

 You can use llama.cpp to be the LLM.
 Note that you should be using relatively large models, because paper-qa requires following a lot of instructions.
 You won't get good performance with 7B models.